Core Encryption Mechanism

 Important Notes

 Resources_<timestamp>) created by the backup prompt.
-(The script does not create
+The script does not create.bite.bakfiles. - If you used

--Decrypt, delete the decrypted output directory — it contains plain-text
+-Decrypt, delete the decrypted output directory — it contains plain-text credentials. - DPAPI-encrypted values must be re-encrypted to

-WFAES::value unrecoverable. - Prerequisites: Pow CLI (
+WFAES::value unrecoverable. - Prerequisites: PowerShell 7+, Azure CLI logged in via